Umbrella Company in Dominican Republic

 You are also required to fill out an affidavit.
 All affidavits can be found here(link is external).
 For an employee whose tax is withheld by an employer, the relevant form is IR-18, found under Impuesto sobre la Renta (Income Tax) and Asalariado (Salaried).
 Individuals with other sources of income (apart of employment income) may also be required to complete Form IR-1, found under Impuesto sobre la Renta (Income Tax) and Persona Física (Physical Persons).

 Step 4: Submit Forms

-Forms can be submitted online via the Oficina Virtual de Impuestos Internos here, or in person at the tax office.
+Forms can be submitted online via the Oficina Virtual de Impuestos Internos here(link is external), or in person at the tax office.